Xiaorong-Shan/WRF_on_Hopper/Procedures to install pre-requisite _and_WRF _on_hopper.md

 Solve compile error steps

-Issue a ‘clean -a’ and then reconfigure.
+Issue a ‘./clean -a’ and then reconfigure.
 Then go into your configure.wrf file and look for the line:
 CFLAGS = $(CFLAGS_LOCAL) -DDM_PARALLEL -DSTUBMPI \
 -DMAX_HISTORY=$(MAX_HISTORY) -DNMM_CORE=$(WRF_NMM_CORE)